clearent/ClearentIdtechIOSFramework/README.md

 ```

 The settings screen will display the following sections:
- - a link to the current reader.
+ - a link that shows the current reader.
 When tapping on it, a new page will display the status of the current reader and a list of recently paired readers.
 From this list the user can navigate to the readers details.
  - offline mode related elements, option to process offline transaction and to see an upload report.
 These are displayed only if offline mode feature is available.
 Otherwise, the section is hidden.
  - a toggle used to enable/disable email receipt

 Another way for accesing the reader info is to use `ClearentWrapperDefaults` class that has two important public properties:

-- recentlyPairedReaders ,a list of ReaderInfo objects, containing previously paired devices
+- recentlyPairedReaders, a list of ReaderInfo objects, containing previously paired devices
 - pairedReaderInfo, a ReaderInfo? object representing the current paired reader